Experimental studies on the short-term effects of digital media usage

 Interested in: online aggression, cyberbullying, online communities, self-disclosure online, credibility of online information, online civic engagement

-Interested in: credibility online, fake news, cross-cultural research, statistics and psychometrics, eye-tracking
+Interested in: cross-cultural research, statistics and psychometrics, video games and video streaming research

 Interested in: media multitasking, cognitive & affective factors in online interaction, online aggression, online research methods, well-being